 Trenton has a rich film history and was once known as the "Hollywood of the North".
 Ontario’s first large film studio was established here in 1917 and until 1934, Trenton was the centre of film production in the province.
-With a rebranding and fresh launch under the new name "Quinte Canadian FilmFest", this year's festival will mark and celebrate the 100 year anniversary of our community's unique historic ties to the Canadian Film Industry.
+With a rebranding and fresh launch under the new name "Quinte Canadian FilmFest", the 2017 festival celebrated the 100 year anniversary of our community's unique historic ties to the Canadian Film Industry.

 The inaugural 2017 Quinte Canadian FilmFest showcased the best in local and Canadian film projects over a three-day period, promoting and exhibiting our local filmmakers and their work as well as providing opportunities for our general public and filmmakers to connect at the festival.

 The 2018 festival will be held in the City of Quinte West (Trenton) from September 28-30, 2018.